-- Vilros Arduino Arduino Uno Ultimate Starter Kit + LCD Module -- Includes 72 page Instruction Book, $63, my personal favorite Arduino starter kit!
+- Vilros Arduino Arduino Uno Ultimate Starter Kit + LCD Module -- Includes 72 page Instruction Book, $54, one of my personal favorite Arduino starter kits!

 - http://arduino.cc/en/Main/Products - it is very important that you thoroughly understand your Arduino --learn all about your particular Arduino board here!

 - http://learn.adafruit.com/category/learn-arduino - absolute beginner tutorials--very fantastic website and information!